Neoteric-OS/android_manifest/README.md

 ## Building

 You will need to create a device tree to build this ROM for your device.
-Below are some examples that have been customized to work well with Project-Zephyrus.
+Make your own you lazy twat.

 Good luck!